 Zeebrugge: The electric vehicle gateway

-Should a vehicle’s battery run low or completely drain, it can be nearly impossible to get access to the vehicle, which can disrupt the workflow aboard a vessel or at the terminal.
+Should a vehicle’s battery run low or completely drain, it can be virtually impossible to get access to the vehicle, which can disrupt the workflow aboard a vessel or at the terminal.

 Vehicle processing specialists

-WW Solutions’ 7,600-square-metre VPC in Zeebrugge already contains an automated car wash, repair preparation zones, paint booths, ramps, a parts warehouse, modification hall and a fuelling station.
+Our 7,600 square metre vehicle processing centre (VPC) in Zeebrugge contains an automated car wash, repair preparation zones, paint booth, ramps, a parts warehouse and a modification hall.